Skip to content

 I continued with the holding and dabbing process until the entire stencil was covered.
 Then I removed the stencil - it's that easy!
 On these paper mailers, acrylic paint takes just a few minutes to dry, so they're ready for quick packaging and shipping to customers.

-As a small business owner, I constantly look for creative ways to give people a unique buying experience.
-Additionally, a strong brand identity is one of my keys to a successful business.
-Personalized packaging helps create a special experience for customers, in addition to letting them know what's arrived at their doors.
-A lot of companies will charge you up the wazoo for custom printed packaging, but using a single stencil, I can customize as many mailers as I want.
-It’s a super easy solution, and a mylar stencil will last you a looooong time!
-Stencils can be used to provide a well-branded product experience with only a fraction of the typical cost.
+A lot of companies will charge up the wazoo for custom printed packaging.
+But by using a single stencil, you can customize as many mailers as you want.
+It’s a super easy solution, and a Custom Mylar Stencil will last you a looooong time!
+Stencils can be used to provide a well-branded product experience at only a fraction of the typical cost.

 1 comment